vercel/next.js/examples/with-couchbase/README.md

 ## Example app using Couchbase

-[Couchbase](https://www.couchbase.com/) is The Modern Database for Enterprise Applications.
-This example will show you how to connect to and use Couchbase for your Next.js app.
+[Couchbase](https://www.couchbase.com/) is a modern database for enterprise applications.
+This example will show you how to connect to and use Couchbase in your Next.js app.

 If you want to learn more about Couchbase, visit the following pages: